-Right now I have boys but if I did have girls, I’m pretty sure they would always be in bows and headbands.
+We LOVE bows and headbands.
 Can a baby girl have enough?
 These are relatively neutral so they’ll match a lot of her clothing!

 I will sing the praises all day long about the value of this product – I ADORE it.
 We got it with Ryan and I used it through Owen.
 It’s the ONLY way I survived baby led weaning on the go and made eating at restaurants a BREEZE with a baby.

 Bath toys are always a win in any Easter basket.
 These aren’t open so they won’t hold mold and will be safe when baby inevitably pops on in her mouth.